 After spending a really enjoyable 2-night stopover in Girona, Spain we continued our journey to our principal destination – the Canary Islands.
-Our first introduction to these islands was the Golf del Sur – Tenerife South.
+Our first introduction to these islands was the Golf del Sur in Tenerife South.

 We planned to spend 3 nights in Golf del Sur in a self-catering apartment on the southern coast.
-Although we’re not golfers ourselves, the lush Golf del Sur golf course is right on the doorstep.
+Although we’re not regular golfers ourselves, the lush Golf del Sur golf course is right on the doorstep.

 Our evening flight from Barcelona got us to Tenerife South just after midnight.
 We took a metered taxi to Golf del Sur, and paid a very reasonable fare.

-Just as well since there are no buses after midnight.
+… which is just as well since there are no buses after midnight.

-Grand Muthu Golf Plaza: Golf del Sur – Tenerife South
+Grand Muthu Golf Plaza: Golf del Sur

-We were given a decent sized room with fully-equipped kitchen and balcony.
+We were given a decent-sized room with fully-equipped kitchen and balcony.
 Nothing to complain about here.
 All in all we were quite happy with our ‘Aparthementhoth Ethpanyole’.

 Just around the corner from the hotel is a 24-hour mini-market where you can purchase most essentials.